SixArm/sixarm_sql_schema_examples/README.md

     parent_id int           -- For a record that has a direct parent record

-    status_id int,          -- Typically relates to a status table suitable for the app status_ie varchar(255), -- Typically freeform text entered by a user
+    status_id int,          -- Typically relates to a status table suitable for the app status_ie varchar,      -- Typically freeform text entered by a user

     url text,               -- Typically a URL to more information about this record note longtext,          -- Typically freeform text entered by a user